Table of Contents

 Before you figure out the ROI of your recognition program, you have to set goals to act as a measuring stick.
 For example, do you want it to raise retention by 10%?
 Engagement scores by two points?
 Productivity metrics?

 Set clear KPIs and make plans that tie recognition efforts into those objectives.
-For example, if you want to improve retention, make a program to recognize new hires throughout their first year and measure their retention throughout.

 2. Collect baseline data